-- Students involved in a dispute will be referred to a conflict resolution or peer mediation session with trained adult or peer mediators.
+- Students are to resolve their disputes without resorting to violence. - Students, especially those trained in conflict and peer mediation, are encouraged to help fellow students resolve problems peaceably. - Students can rely on staff trained in conflict resolution and peer strategies to intervene in any dispute likely to result in violence. - Students needing help in resolving a disagreement, or students observing conflict may contact an adult or peer mediators - Students can come to the main office to report any concerns. - Students involved in a dispute will be referred to a conflict resolution or peer mediation session with trained adult or peer mediators.
 Staff and mediators will keep the discussion confidential. - Conflict resolution procedures shall not supplant the authority of staff to act to prevent violence, ensure campus safety, maintain order, and discipline students.